-respectively.
-To handle the non-convexity, we introduce slack variables $\xi_{m,k}$ to decouple the fractional form in SINRs in \eqref{eq:rk}.
-Then, $\mathrm{C5}$ can be equivalently transformed as On the other hand, constraint $\mathrm{C1}, \forall k,m = \{2,\cdots, K\},$ can be equivalently transformed as following: By defining $\bm{W}_k \stackrel{\triangle}{=} \bm{w}_k\bm{w}_k^{H}$, the optimization problem \eqref{proposed_formulation_origion} can be equivalently rewritten as Note that in the optimization problem in \eqref{eq:pf_v1}, constraints $\overline{\mathrm{C1}}$, $\overline{\mathrm{C5a}}$, $\overline{\mathrm{C5b}}$, and $\overline{\mathrm{C6}}$ are nonconvex due to variable couplings, while constraint $\mathrm{C7}$ is a discrete rank constraint.
+Note that in the optimization problem in \eqref{eq:pf_v1}, constraints $\overline{\mathrm{C1}}$, $\overline{\mathrm{C5a}}$, $\overline{\mathrm{C5b}}$, and $\overline{\mathrm{C6}}$ are nonconvex due to variable couplings, while constraint $\mathrm{C7}$ is a discrete rank constraint.
 Hence, in the following section, an iterative AO algorithm is introduced to obtain a suboptimal solution to \eqref{eq:pf_v1}.
 Specifically, the proposed algorithm addresses the coupled variables $\bm{W}_k$ and $x^{\text{Pin}}_{n}$ by decomposing \eqref{eq:pf_v1} into two subproblems.
 Then, the proposed algorithm alternately updates $\bm{W}_k$ or $x^{\text{Pin}}_{n}$ while fixing the remaining variables in each sub-problem.